poiug07/poiug07/README.md

 ### Hi there 👋

 I am Assan Kozhin.
 Currently studying CS at City University of Hong Kong.
-I mostly learn but sometimes work.
+Learning most of the time.

-I am also [poiug07vsys](https://github.com/poiug07vsys) at VSystems.
+Some of my work(previous internship) [poiug07vsys](https://github.com/poiug07vsys).

 <!--
 **poiug07/poiug07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.